 Dancing Dog Farm is a homestead farm in Ridgefield, CT.
 We have just relocated our farm from NH, where the farm provided much of our food during the growing season, and all of our exercise!
 We hope to bring a Jersey cow home soon, rebuild the goat herd and bring laying hens, sheep, forest hogs, and of course plant a veggie/herb garden.
 We will also bring our Warre hive and a top bar hive for our treatment free beekeeping, and run pastured poultry.
 And yes, we are hoping to continue our homesteading classes as well.

 We call our small farm “Dancing Dog” as a tribute to my sweet working farm collie, Jake.
 Jake helped me take care of my family, and was my right hand man (along with a few very special human beings!) when I was running the educational farm.
 He passed over the rainbow bridge shortly after Peter and I met one another.
 Jake would literally ‘dance’ when he greeted people , he always expressed such joy in life, and his delightful, goofy and sweet greetings would bring a smile to anyone, anywhere.
+Wilson Chang is the latest addition to the revival of Dancing Dog Farm and brings a new Dancing Dog called Summit.
+He’s a 3 year old Catahoula rescue who has assumed the new duties of patrolling the farm.

 Everything we raise is “beyond organic” – we use no synthetic pesticides, herbicides or fertilizers.
 I’ve been farming organically and biodynamically for over 20 years, and at one point founded and ran a 300 acre nonprofit educational farm.
 I am a regenerative agriculture consultant, and offer technical assistance in educational programming, organic and biodynamic homesteading and farming to homeowners, farms and nonprofits.